dmuth/splunk-lab/README.md

 ### A word on default/ and local/ directories

-I had to struggled with this for awhile, so I'm mostly documenting it here.
+I had to struggle with this for awhile, so I'm mostly documenting it here.

 When in devel mode, /opt/splunk/etc/apps/splunk-lab/ is mounted to `./splunk-app/` via `go.sh` and the entrypoint script inside of the container smylinks `local/` to `default/`.